8

 “Ow!
 Owww!
 That hurts, Die-san!
 It hurts there!"

 The Year 120 Ring, as the name implies, was added in CC 120.
 That meant that it was a very old layer, with 180 years having passed since its construction.
 The donut-shaped Idaho was constantly spinning, and it was constantly expanding, too.
 Its expansion proportionately moved full gravity towards the outer floors.
 The business district had migrated to the 1g floors on the outskirts, far from the Year 120 Ring and its 0.5g environment.
 The ring had grown quiet as its population declined.
-Without family around anymore, Terra's home had grown quiet, too.
+Without her family around anymore, Terra's home had grown quiet, too.

 “You live alone, Terra-san?
 In a house this big?”

 Diode sat on the living-dining sofa in the living room with a cup in hand, looking around at the furnishings.
-While Terra was aware this was one of the neighborhood's nicer houses, it wasn't anything particularly special.
+While Terra was aware this was one of the neighborhood's nicer residences, it wasn’t anything particularly special.
 Still, Diode was restless, seemingly not used to a space like it.

 Terra sat facing the table.
 She nodded.
 “Yeah, I am.
 Nobody's come to chase me out.”